bhosaleshubham005/Rock-paper-scissor/README.md

 # Rock-paper-scissor

-A basic web-based calculator built with HTML, CSS, and JavaScript.
-It performs fundamental arithmetic operations including addition, subtraction, multiplication, and division through an interactive user interface.
+A simple and interactive Rock Paper Scissors game built using HTML, CSS, and JavaScript.
+Features responsive design, real-time score tracking, and dynamic game logic.